rivantsov/ngraphql/ReadMe.md

 }
 ```

 We create HTTP server instance and setup the standard GraphQL HTTP endpoints.
 Launch the project - the GraphQL server will start and will respond on the configured endpoint.
-You can hit it with a client, or explore using GraphQL tools like Graphiql.
+You can send requests to it using *NGraphQL* client (next section), or explore it using GraphQL tools like Graphiql.

 ### Client
 The *NGraphQL.Client* implements GraphQL HTTP client.
 To use it, install the package and add the reference to the namespace.
 Then create the client: